-This section describes some of the areas where eco-efficiency measures have been adopted in the steel and metal industry in the past.
+This section describes some of the areas where eco-efficiency measures have been adopted in the textile industry in the past.
 Basic guidelines are given for the three key areas in which these opportunities are commonly found:

-- housekeeping and management;
+- housekeeping;

-- modifications to products and processes; and
+- technological modifications and substitutions; and

 - waste management.